lucas-erlacher/OME_22/README.md

 # TODOs
 (number indicates priority)
 ## (0) Idea:
-The end result varies quite a bit from run to run (even with the same parameters).
-So why not run the first 100 generations 10 (or so) times in parallel and only finish (i.e. run the remaining generations) on the best peforming run?
+The end result varies quite a bit from run to run (even with the same parameters) i.e. the end result seems to depend quite a bit on getting lucky with a good initialization.
+So why not run the first 100 generations 5 (or so) times and only finish (i.e. run the remaining generations) on the best peforming run?
 ## (1) Benchmark setups of old/new mutation with/wo crossover and decide which ones are effective
 ## (2) Check wether precalculating fitness before sorting improves it.
 Laurent suspects it might not memo the result and calculates fitness nlogn times.